anujjamwal/utos/README.md

 The RTOS aims to
 * Preemptive Scheduling of process
-* Response time guarantee per task over fixed priority
 * Block Waiting of process for some hardware
-* Block Waiting for delays
+* Block Process for delays

 ## Example:
 Define the process count in kconfig.h as PROCESS_COUNT